0angelic0/DGTAsync/README.md

 DGTAsync can also handle parallel tasks (but BEWARE about race condition and deadlock.
 YOU HAVE BEEN WARNED!)

 When working with parallel tasks you have to work with another set of DGTAsync API that every methods have been prefixed with `p`.
-There are `pbackground`, `pmain` and `pdone` that will let you know when your tasks done.
+There are `pbackground`, `pmain` and `pdone` that will let you know when your tasks have done.

-All task will begin execute just right after you call `pbackground` and/or `pmain` they don't wait anything.
+All tasks will begin execute just right after you call `pbackground` or `pmain` they don't wait anything.

-The example below demonstrate how to parallel upload multiple files and know when it's done.
+The example below demonstrate how to parallel upload multiple files and know when they are done.

 ```
 DGTAsync.pbackground { cb in